Adanna-Nnajiofor/Note-taking-API-with-typescript/README.md

 ## Overview

 This Note-Taking API is a backend service that allows users to create, read, update, and delete (CRUD) notes.
 The API is built using Node.js, Express, and MongoDB, following RESTful principles to ensure efficiency and scalability.
-It also includes category management for better organization of notes.
+It also includes user authentication and category management for better organization of notes.

 ## Features

+- User authentication (Register/Login)
 - Create a new note with a title, content, and category
 - Retrieve all notes
 - Retrieve a single note by ID